 Implementation of consistent development regulations that recognized the Impacts of flooding

-The county will direct its efforts towards planning and managing activities that will protect public property, the coordination and development of county wide comprehensive flood hazard management plans that are consistent with reducing the potential for flood damage, and demonstration projects to correct emergent flood related problems.
+The county will direct its efforts towards 1) planning and managing activities that will protect public property, 2) the coordination and development of county wide comprehensive flood hazard management plans, and 3) demonstration projects to correct emergent flood related problems.